Salmon Patties with Tartar Sauce (Video)

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Salmon Patties with Double-Dill Tartar Sauce are suitable for any low-glycemic or low-carb diet, including any phase of the original South Beach Diet.
+The Salmon Patties recipe served with my Homemade Tartar Sauce are suitable for any low-carb or Keto diet, or for any phase of the original South Beach Diet.

 Find More Recipes Like This One: